aeveleth/amodem/README.md

 This is a Python program which can be used to do some limited management of a 3G USB Modem on Linux, allowing the user to send SMS messages, send USSD commands, and send AT command to the modem.
-There are two interfaces the command line version and the curses interface.
+There are two interfaces the command line version and the curses interface (implemented using the Python Urwid module).

-Python version is 2.7.3.
-This has only been tested on Xubuntu 12.04.
+Tested with Python versions 2.7.3 and 2.7.4 on Xubuntu 12.04 and Fedora 20.

+Dependencies are:
+    python-urwid
+    pyusb
+    pyserial
+On Ubuntu/Debian:
+    sudo apt-get install python-urwid pyusb pyserial On Fedora:
+    sudo yum install python-urwid pyusb pyserial

 The project is still very much a work in progress.

 To install, run the command:
     sudo ./install.sh